davidpalaciosg/dotnet-store-rest-api/README.md

 # Store APP - ASP.NET MVC
-Store App is a application that allows you to manage the products, merchants, orders, users, and countries of a store.
+Store App is an application that allows you to manage the products, merchants, orders, users, and countries of a store.
 It is a project developed in ASP.NET MVC with C# and MariaDB.
 It uses Entity Framework Core as ORM and Bootstrap for the frontend.

 To execute the project, you must have installed:
 - Docker and Docker Compose